A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Ike had determined that America couldn't abandon the garrison at Dien Bien Phu?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Linebacker thread.
+Alternate Historian and 1 other(s) like this article.

 In 1954,the 56-day battle of Dien Bien Phu ended with the destruction of Ho Chi Minh's Viet Minh guerrilla forces by tactical nuclear weapons supplied to the French defenders by the U.S. military at the order of President Dwight D. Eisenhower (pictured).